-ALL VEHICLES OVER 150 MPH shall have an additional 5 lbs. of fire extinguishing agent (a total of 10 lbs. onboard) that can be applied via fixed nozzles to serve the engine area.
-The additional 5 lbs. may be in conjunction with the driver system or a separate system.
+ALL CARS and MOTORCYCLE STREAMLINERS, 0-200MPH shall have a total of 10lbs of fire extinguishing agent onboard.
+At least 5lbs. must serve the driver/rider area and the additional 5lbs may serve the engine and/ or a combination of driver/rider and engine areas.
+Both areas shall be served via fixed nozzles.
 Acceptable agents in the engine area include CO2, foam, non-Halon replacement or dry chemical.
-The engine system shall include 2 nozzles directed toward the header/oil pan area.
-Only non-Halon replacement agents may be used in the driver's compartment.
+The engine system shall generally include 2 nozzles directed toward the header/oil pan area or be installed according to manufacturer's recommendation.
+Only Halon replacement agents may be used in the driver's compartment.
+See above paragraph.

 ALL VEHICLES OVER 200 MPH, because of the additional time required to stop, shall be equipped with additional extinguishing agent (in addition to the 5 lbs. minimum) which is designed and fitted for driver protection.
 The installation should be commensurate with driver compartment size and the speed of the vehicle.
 Contact a reputable safety equipment manufacturer for installation advice.

 Minimum Agent Requirements:

-winning and a second

-0-150 MPH 5 lbs. min.
-Driver area
+0-200 MPH201+ MPH

-151-200 MPH 10 lbs. min.
+10 lbs. min.

+201+ MPH

 Driver & engine

-201+ MPH 11 lbs. min.
 Over 5 lbs. for driver